 There are four stages to the Youth Development System.
-Orientation, Adjustment, Transition, and Honor, which spell the word "OATH".
+The names of these stages: Orientation, Adjustment, Transition, and Honor, spell the word "OATH".
 An oath is a solemn, formal declaration or promise to fulfill a pledge.
 It is something which is declared or promised.
 Your progress through the system will require you to make an "oath", a "commitment", and a "promise" to yourself and your family to do your best to change your thinking and behavior.